CAMB-DSbD/tee-morello-performance-experiments/README.md

 We observed some unexpected behaviours and crashes of the cheriBSD that demanded reboot to recover.
 We have no sound explanations, we only suspect that these issues are related to the memory managements in the Morello Board.

 - **Process terminated by the OS:**
   We have observed that the application was terminated (i.e. killed) automatically by the cheriBSD OS, approximately, after 1 hour of execution.
-See Fig. 11.
+See Figure 11.
 This behaviour seems to be related to the CheriBSD system’s resource management.
 It seems that the operating system terminates processes that are consuming excessive memory or CPU, possibly in response to an infinite loop or undesirable behaviour.
 Another speculation is that the CHERI security model abruptly terminates processes that systematically attempt to access protected memory regions, illegally.

   <p align="center">
     <img src="./figs/abruptkillofproc.png" alt="Abruptly termination of process by the OS" width="75%"/>